Mission of the Tiara 50 Coupe

 We have not tested the Tiara 50 Coupe so can offer no first-hand, third-party comments on its performance, handling, ride characteristics or helm ergonomics.
 However, we will pass along Tiara’s own data.

-Test Details.
 The folks at Tiara have tested the 50 Coupe powered by the twin 725-hp Volvo Penta IPSII-950 pod drive system.
 According to information on the builder's website, the testing conditions were almost ideal and all of the boat's tanks were 100% full.
 That is an important detail when comparing this boat's performance with others in class, which are often far lighter on fuel and water when tested.

+Dry weight of the boat is 45,500 lbs.
+(20.681 kgs.).
+We estimate her tested weight to have been about 53,000 lbs.
+(24,090 kgs.).
 According to the Tiara techs, the 50 Coupe had a WOT speed of 39.1 mph, and a best cruise of 28.7 mph at 2108 rpms, burning 47.3 gph.
 This gave her an optimal planing range of 357 statute miles, or 310 nautical miles.

-Smell-the-Roses Speed.
 For those interested in really long range passage-making at reasonable speeds and fuel consumption: at 10.1 mph (1003 rpms) the boat got 8.5 gph, giving her a range of 704 statute miles, or 612 nautical miles.

 Comparison to Other Boats in Class

-Speed.
 When we compared Tiara's published performance figures with other hardtop express cruisers in class we see that its WOT speed is one of the faster boats and its best cruise speed was about in the middle of what boats in this range achieve.

-Basic Specs.
 Those numbers were significant because the Tiara 50 Coupe was in the middle of the displacement range in class and at 15'11" (4.85 m) was the one of the beamiest vessels.

-Layout.
 Virtually all boats in this class have the same basic configuration of an aft deck for entertaining and two staterooms below with two heads.
 The divergence occurs in the placement of the galley, and the layouts of the main deck and accommodations.